kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

        If mke2fs is run as mkfs.XXX (i.e., mkfs.ext2, mkfs.ext3, or mkfs.ext4) the option -t XXX is implied; so mkfs.ext3 will create a file system for use with ext3, mkfs.ext4 will cre‐ ate a file system for use with ext4, and so on.

-       The defaults of the parameters for the newly created filesystem, if not overridden by the options listed below, are controlled by the /etc/mke2fs.conf configuration file.
+       The  defaults  of  the parameters for the newly created file system, if not overridden by the options listed below, are controlled by the /etc/mke2fs.conf configuration file.
 See the mke2fs.conf(5) manual page for more details.

 OPTIONS
        -b block-size
               Specify the size of blocks in bytes.
-Valid block-size values are powers of two from 1024 up to 65536 (however note that the kernel is able to mount only  filesystems  with block-size  smaller  or  equal  to  the  system  page size - 4k on x86 systems, up to 64k on ppc64 or aarch64 depending on kernel configuration).
-If omitted, block-size is heuristically determined by the filesystem size and the expected usage of the filesystem (see the -T option).
+Valid block-size values are powers of two from 1024 up to 65536 (however note that the kernel is able to mount only file systems  with block-size  smaller  or  equal  to  the  system  page size - 4k on x86 systems, up to 64k on ppc64 or aarch64 depending on kernel configuration).
+If omitted, block-size is heuristically determined by the file system size and the expected usage of the file system (see the -T option).
 In most common cases, the default  block  size  is  4k.
-If block- size is preceded by a negative sign ('-'), then mke2fs will use heuristics to determine the appropriate block size, with the constraint that the block size will be at least block-size bytes.
+If block-size is preceded by a negative sign ('-'), then mke2fs will use heuristics to determine the appropriate block size, with the constraint that the block size will be at least block-size bytes.
 This is useful for certain hardware devices which require that the blocksize be a multiple of 2k.

        -c     Check the device for bad blocks before creating the file system.
 If this option is specified twice, then a slower read-write test is used instead of a fast read-only test.

        -C  cluster-size
-              Specify the size of cluster in bytes for filesystems using the bigalloc feature.
+              Specify the size of cluster in bytes for file systems using the bigalloc feature.
 Valid cluster-size values are from 2048 to 256M bytes per  cluster.
-This can only be spec‐ ified  if  the  bigalloc feature is enabled.
+This  can  only  be specified  if  the  bigalloc feature is enabled.
 (See the ext4 (5) man page for more details about bigalloc.)
 The default cluster size if bigalloc is enabled is 16 times the block size.

        -d root-directory
-              Copy the contents of the given directory into the root directory of the filesystem.
+              Copy the contents of the given directory into the root directory of the file system.

        -D     Use direct I/O when writing to the disk.
 This avoids mke2fs dirtying a lot of buffer cache memory, which may impact other applications running on a busy server.
 This  op‐ tion will cause mke2fs to run much more slowly, however, so there is a tradeoff to using direct I/O.

        -e error-behavior
               Change  the behavior of the kernel code when errors are detected.
-In all cases, a filesystem error will cause e2fsck(8) to check the filesystem on the next boot.  error-be‐ havior can be one of the following:
+In all cases, a file system error will cause e2fsck(8) to check the file system on the next boot.  error- behavior can be one of the following:

                    continue    Continue normal execution.

-                   remount-ro  Remount filesystem read-only.
+                   remount-ro  Remount file system read-only.

                    panic       Cause a kernel panic.

        -E extended-options
-              Set extended options for the filesystem.
+              Set extended options for the file system.
 Extended options are comma separated, and may take an argument using the equals ('=') sign.
 The -E option used to be -R in  ear‐ lier versions of mke2fs.
 The -R option is still accepted for backwards compatibility, but is deprecated.
 The following extended options are supported:

                    encoding=encoding-name